Living in Osaka Vs. Tokyo

 Yakiniku

-Yakiniku, the Japanese style of Korean barbecue, is a culinary experience that combines the sizzling sound of meat cooking on a grill with the smoky aroma and bold flavors of bell pepper and various vegetables and marinades.
+Yakiniku, the Japanese style of Korean barbecue, is a culinary experience that combines the sizzling sound of meat cooking on a grill with the smoky aroma and bold flavors of bell pepper, various vegetables, and marinades.

-The art of Yakiniku, with its emphasis on quality meat, expert grilling techniques, and the balance of sweet and savory flavors.
+The art of Yakiniku emphasizes quality meat, expert grilling techniques, and the balance of sweet and savory flavors.
 Yakiniku represents the vibrant and dynamic fusion of Japanese and Korean culinary traditions.

-The interesting question is that while Korean restaurants in Japan developed the Yakiniku style of barbeque, why is Osaka famous for it?
+The interesting question is, while Korean restaurants in Japan developed the Yakiniku style of barbeque, why is Osaka famous for it?

 Well, if we dig deeper into it, the answer is quite simple.
 As per 2022 estimates, the Korean population of Osaka prefecture is 90,141, i.e., 34.3% of Osaka’s total number of foreign residents.
 The number of Koreans is higher in Osaka than in any other prefecture of Japan.
 Even Tokyo, with 58.4% more population than Osaka, has only 87,274 Koreans, i.e., less than Osaka.